About Peter K. Hixson

 And in the words of Peter’s wife, Lois, “Peter often counted on the encouragement and support of the Writer’s Relief staff when he hit periods of discouragement that his writing would ever be of interest to anyone.
 Had an award like this been available to him, I believe he would have jumped at the opportunity and, once involved, would have found a way to stay connected because he so valued the help and encouragement he received.”

-With funding from Peter’s estate, and this year additional contributions from family members, we at Writer’s Relief are deeply honored to offer the Peter K. Hixson Memorial Award for Creative Writers.
+Originally funded by Peter’s estate, and this year with additional contributions from family members, we at Writer’s Relief continue to sponsor this award and are deeply honored to offer the Peter K. Hixson Memorial Award for Creative Writers.